 a) Unwillingness to travel.
 In these circumstances, we will treat this as cancellation by you and you the cancellation charges in clause 6 of our Booking Terms and Conditions shall apply;

-b) If, prior to your departure date, the government of your country of origin impose quarantine requirements upon your return from France.
+b) If, prior to your departure date, the government of your country of origin impose requirements upon your return from France.
+Such requirements may include but are not limited to the need to produce a negative COVID-19 test before leaving France, the need to take one or more tests on your return to your country of origin and/or an obligation to quarantine or self-isolate for a number of days.
 In these circumstances, we will treat this as cancellation by you and you the cancellation charges in clause 6 of our Booking Terms and Conditions shall apply;

-c) If the French government impose quarantine requirements on arrivals into France.
+c) If the French government impose mandatory quarantine requirements for all arrivals into France.
 In these circumstances, we shall offer you the choice of a holiday credit* to use for a future booking with us, or the option of transferring your booking to the following year.

 If you choose or are otherwise offered a holiday credit upon cancellation of your booking, the following terms shall apply:

 1. The amount will equal the value of your original booking;